Slow Cooked Baby Back Ribs

 1. Preheat oven to 235°F.

 2. Remove ribs from packaging.
-Score the back of the ribs using a knife.
-Make 3 long scores from one end of the rib to the other.
+Score the back of each rack with a knife, making 3 long cuts from one end to the other.

-3. Mix all ingredients in the rub and sprinkle evenly on both sides of ribs.
+3. Mix all dry rub ingredients together and sprinkle evenly over both sides of ribs.

-10. To prepare ribs, heat grill to 400°F. Place ribs on grill and cook for 5 minutes.
-Turn ribs over and continue to cook for 5 minutes.
+9. Heat grill to 400°F. Place ribs on grill and cook for 5 minutes per side.

 Notes